-Durban - The government should not do business with companies that use labour brokers, SA Communist Party general secretary Blade Nzimande
+Durban - The government should not do business with companies that use labour brokers, SA Communist Party general secretary Blade Nzimande said on Monday.

 Addressing the ninth congress of the National Union of Metalworkers of SA (Numsa) in Durban, he also had a dig at the department of public works.